dndnrmn1/Gallery/README.md

 According to Glitterboo FAQ, the difference between the Free version and the Membership version<sup>Already have this version</sup> is the max image and animation download size which is 2048px in the membership version, 640x480px<sup>image</sup> and 360px<sup>animation</sup> in the free version.[^5]

 ## Did i try all effects yet in Glitterboo?
-**No,** i did not, but i will create a subgallery of all 20 effects of Glitterboo.
+**No,** i did not, but i will create a subgallery of all 20 effects of Glitterboo, but it will take an long time during this because of the effects below, i will just try 5 effect catgories with the count of effects here in those effect categories daliy.

 ## Dndnrmn-what?
 **Dndnrmn10** is a short name of Dandan Romana + 10 and the orgin of the name is Wikimedia Commons, with additonal 0 on the end.